Publications

 You are what you’re for: Essentialist categorization in large language models.

 Siying Zhang*, Jingyuan Selena She*, Tobias Gerstenberg, and David Rose.
-2023. data
+2023. data poster

 Proceedings of the 45th Annual Conference of the Cognitive Science Society